Qresp | Curator tool accesses the folder that contains your research data and collects information about:

 Connect to Server¶

 This step defines the location of the remote server where the paper content is organized and stored.
-The paper will be accessed by establishing an SSH connection using the credentials inserted below.
-Username and password will not be saved.
+The paper content to be curated will be accessed by establishing an SSH connection to the host where the content resides.
+The Username and password provided in the fields is not saved or cached.

 - Server Name: Enter the name of the remote server where the paper content is organized and stored. e.g. midway.rcc.uchicago.edu